2019 Sierra magazine Cool Schools

 The University of California has extended its green winning streak for another year, with seven UC campuses making Sierra magazine’s “Cool Schools” list, a recognition that they are among the nation’s most eco-friendly colleges.

-UC Irvine ranked No. 2 in the nation for its strong commitment to environmental stewardship, UC Merced placed sixth, and UC Berkeley was 16th, earning those campuses a coveted spot in Sierra’s Top 20 coolest schools of the 282 institutions it evaluated.
+UC Irvine ranked No. 1 in the nation and No. 2 across the U.S. and Canada, for its strong commitment to environmental stewardship, UC Merced placed sixth, and UC Berkeley was 16th, earning those campuses a coveted spot in Sierra’s Top 20 coolest schools of the 282 institutions it evaluated.

 Sierra magazine tabulated its scores based on how well schools incorporated sustainability in areas ranging from research and curriculum to sustainable food in the cafeterias.
 The weighted scoring particularly favored operational and policy practices aimed at addressing climate change, Sierra editors said.